MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ### -AdvancedRule
 The AdvancedRule parameter uses complex rule syntax that supports multiple AND, OR, and NOT operators and nested groups.

-This parameter uses JSON syntax that's similar to the traditional advanced syntax, but read from a file that contains additional operators and combinations that aren't traditionally supported.
+This parameter uses JSON syntax that's similar to the traditional advanced syntax, but is read from a file that contains additional operators and combinations that aren't traditionally supported.

 For syntax details, see Example 2.